-MEPS began in 1996, and the utility of the survey for analyzing health care trends expands with each additional year of data; however, it is important to consider a variety of factors when examining trends over time using MEPS.
-Statistical significance tests should be conducted to assess the likelihood that observed trends may be attributable to sampling variation.
-The adjustment to the weight described in 3.2.3 above based on inpatient discharges potentially could affect some analyses of trends.
+MEPS began in 1996, and the utility of the survey for analyzing health care trends expands with each additional year of data; however, there are a variety of methodological and statistical considerations when examining trends over time using MEPS.
+Tests of statistical significance should be conducted to assess the likelihood that observed trends may be attributable to sampling variation.
 The length of time being analyzed should also be considered.
-In particular, large shifts in survey estimates over short periods of time (e.g. from one year to the next) that are statistically significant should be interpreted with caution, unless they are attributable to known factors such as changes in public policy, economic conditions, or MEPS survey methodology.
+In particular, large shifts in survey estimates over short periods of time (e.g. from one year to the next) that are statistically significant should be interpreted with caution unless they are attributable to known factors such as changes in public policy, economic conditions, or MEPS survey methodology.

 With respect to methodological considerations, beginning with the 2007 data, the rules MEPS uses to identify outlier prices for prescription medications became much less stringent than in prior years.
 Starting with the 2007 Prescribed Medicines file, there was: less editing of prices and quantities reported by pharmacies, more variation in prices for generics, lower mean prices for generics, higher mean prices for brand name drugs, greater differences in prices between generic and brand name drugs, and a somewhat lower proportion of spending on drugs by families, as opposed to third-party payers.
 Starting with the 2008 Prescribed Medicines file, improvements in the data editing changed the distribution of payments by source: (1) more spending on Medicare beneficiaries is by private insurance, rather than Medicare, and (2) less out-of-pocket payments and more Medicaid payments among Medicaid enrollees.
 Starting with the 2009 data, additional improvements increased public program amounts and reduced out-of-pocket payments and, for Medicare beneficiaries with both Part D and Medicaid, decreased Medicare payments and increased Medicaid and other state and local government payments.
-Therefore, users should be cautious in the types of comparisons they make about prescription drug spending before and after 2007, 2008, and 2009.
+Starting with the 2017 data, changes in the price imputation procedures for specialty drugs with missing payment information resulted in higher total expenditures; therefore, users should be cautious in the types of comparisons they make about prescription drug spending before and after 2007, 2008, 2009, and 2017.
 In addition, some therapeutic class codes have changed over time.

-In 2013 MEPS introduced an effort to obtain more complete information about health care utilization from MEPS respondents with full implementation in early 2014 at the start of the final rounds of data collection for 2013.
-This effort likely resulted in improved data quality and a reduction in underreporting in 2013, but could have some modest impact on analyses involving trends in utilization across years.
+In 2013 MEPS introduced an effort to obtain more complete information about health care utilization from MEPS respondents with full implementation in 2014.
+This effort likely resulted in improved data quality and reduced underreporting starting in the 2014 full year files and could modestly affect analyses involving trends in utilization across years.
+The change in the NHIS sample design in 2016 could also potentially affect trend analyses.
+For example, coverage of the MEPS target population would be expected to have increased, so subpopulations whose coverage rates were particularly increased would have increased contributions from undercovered portions of their subpopulation.